Computer dates and times

 and are not themselves networked

-Stratum 1 are the networked servers that are directly connected to stratum 0 devices (implicitly with very stable latency).
+Stratum 1 are the networked servers that are directly connected to stratum 0 devices (implicitly: with very low and stable latency).
 They are the best networked reference you can get.

 Stratum 2 are servers that connect to stratum 1 servers